dougeby/IntuneDocs/InTuneDocs/deploy-use/use-apps-with-mam-ca.md

 ---
 # required metadata

-title: Using apps with MAM CA | Microsoft Docs
+title: Using apps with MAM CA
 description: Understand the concepts of how MAM CA can help with controlling what apps have access to O365 services.
 keywords:
 author: andredm7